fermyon/developer/content/spin/quickstart.md

 ## Next Steps

 - Learn about how to [develop a Spin application](developing)
-- Try deploying a Spin applicatin to the [Fermyon Cloud](/cloud/quickstart)
+- Try deploying a Spin application to the [Fermyon Cloud](/cloud/quickstart)